 "Between November 29th 1947 and June 1948, 214 British servicemen lost their lives, including the 28 killed when the Stern Gang blew up the Khantara to Haifa Express at Rehovoth on February 29th 1948."
-Last to Leave section on Britains Small Wars.
+Last to Leave section on Britains Small Wars (sadly currently offline).

 In 2001, thanks to the efforts of individuals, a Palestine memorial was finally erected at the National Memorial Arboretum, Alrewas.
 The media generally ignore the Palestine Mandate, and BBC commentators are most unlikely to interview or focus on Palestine Veterans during the Remembrance Day Parade at the Cenotaph.

-Hundreds of service personnel died in Palestine; some from accident, particularly vehicle, and some from disease, but a large number were killed by terrorists.
+Hundreds of service personnel died in Palestine; some from accident, particularly vehicle, and some from disease, but a large number were murdered by terrorists.
 Many of those killed had fought and survived the Western Desert and Europe.
-There was no question of their bodies being brought home unless the family paid but the war had not long ended, many families wwere homeless and were trying to get back to some kind of normality.
+There was no question of their bodies being brought home unless the family paid but the war had not long ended, many families were homeless; everyone was trying to get back to some kind of normality.
 Young men and women were no longer needed for war service and many were unemployed; few families could afford to bring home a son or husband.
 The dead were left in Khayat Beach, Ramleh, Mount Zion or other cemeteries.
 Some of those who died were sons of men who died in the Great War.

 And still recall their names